gwbischof/deep_designer/README.md

 Deep Designer converts a human's product idea into a detailed design for use by coding agents.
 The system focuses on deep product design analysis and human-in-the-loop iterative refinement.

-Deep Designer uses [Agno](https://docs.agno.com/introduction) for multi-agent orchestration, and [dotprompt](https://google.github.io/dotprompt/) for prompt templating.
-Deep Designer is also model agnostic.
+Deep Designer uses [Agno](https://docs.agno.com/introduction) for multi-agent orchestration.
+Deep Designer is model agnostic.

 ## Agents